• Home

 The Next Step to Become a Yoga Teacher - Selecting a Yoga Teacher Training

 In the end, the goal is to become a person that can lead a class with confidence.
 This confidence comes not just from your practice, but from the knowledge and hands-on skills, you take home from your yoga teacher training.
 A well-rounded yoga teacher training will give you knowledge in yoga philosophy, teaching methodologies and functional anatomy.
 This will form the basis on which you can build your teaching career.
+In the beginning, you may find longer practice sessions physically demanding or feel unsure during practice teaching, but this is a normal part of the learning process.
 Ask yourself, how do you study best?
 Do you work well under pressure?
-Intensive training for a month could be your thing.
+Intensive training for three weeks could be your thing.
 Would you like to have more time to digest and reflect?
 Then there are many yoga teacher trainings spread out over weekends.

 We advise our yoga students to start teaching as soon as possible to preserve the confidence they will get after receiving their certificate.
 Another part of this confidence will come through self-exploration and development through your practice as well as the classes you will give.
 Being a yoga teacher means a constant gain of experience.
 No matter in what stage you enter the world of teaching, with consistent effort and professional awareness, your knowledge and skills will keep improving.